Classifying Evangelion: From Zero-Shot to Training Heads

 When source images shouldn’t persist in the app (e.g. moderated content, licensed samples, ephemeral data), an external filesystem-driven approach is preferred.
 Training data lives outside the app, organized by directory structure.

 This also applies outside of app development entirely.
 Standalone research — exploring a dataset, prototyping a classifier, benchmarking embeddings — benefits from the same workflow.
-You don’t need an app to iterate on training data; a filesystem and a CLI are enough.
+Iterating on training data doesn’t require an app — a filesystem and a CLI are enough.

-Retraining is a deliberate step — you curate a dataset, run a command, get a head.
-Nothing changes until you decide it should.
+Retraining is a deliberate step — curate a dataset, run a command, get a head.
+Nothing changes until the next deliberate retrain.
 The dataset is stable, versioned, and doesn’t depend on what the app does with its content.

 Tooling